algolia/instantsearch/docs/documentation.md

 ### Custom themes

-All widgets have been designed to be heavily stylizable with CSS rules. **instantsearch.js** ships with a default CSS theme that only includes the necessary CSS classes.
+All widgets have been designed to be heavily stylable with CSS rules. **instantsearch.js** ships with a default CSS theme that only includes the necessary CSS classes.

 You can see all the existing customizable CSS classes in the [non minified CSS](https://cdn.jsdelivr.net/instantsearch.js/1/instantsearch.css).